February 28, 2018

 We adults have repeatedly failed to fix this singularly American phenomenon.

 Now we must listen to our youth.
 We must not cruelly disparage them in this time of trauma, grief and anger.
 As Pope Francis has said, "Dear young people, do not bury your talents, the gifts that God has given you.
 Do not be afraid to dream of great things."
 Ending the horrific mass killings in our schools and streets is a great thing we all are called to do.
 Now we urge you, as President and Members of Congress, to listen and to fix this indeed.

 NEW VIDEO SERIES HIGHLIGHTS JESUIT EDUCATION

 What does it mean to be Jesuit educated?
 Hear what students from Jesuit colleges and universities across the country have to say in our new video series, available on YouTube!
 Visit ajcunet.edu/institutions to learn more about the nation's 28 Jesuit colleges and universities.

 Our institutions are committed to the pursuit of social justice, and teaching students how to become men and women for and with others.
 Learn more about AJCU's commitment to justice through our Federal Relations activities: Visit ajcunet.edu/federal-relations.

-The October 2016 issue of Connections highlights Election 2016 on Jesuit campuses.
-Click here to read more.
+The March 2018 issue of Connections highlights programs that foster Ignatian leadership on Jesuit campuses.
+Visit ajcunet.edu/connections to read it online.

 The distinctiveness of a Jesuit education stems from its deep-rooted history and a mission grounded in faith and intellectual rigor.
 Since its beginnings in 1548, when the first Jesuit institution opened its doors in Messina, Sicily, Jesuit higher education remains committed to academic excellence, service, leadership and caring for the whole person.
 Click here to learn more about Jesuit mission and identity through our publications, videos and links to related websites.